Center for Teaching

 Getting Started Teaching at Vanderbilt

-Teaching at a new institution, in an unfamiliar department, or even a new course can raise questions for experienced and new instructors alike.
-This page is designed to address some of those questions along with a quick answer and a resource to consult or contact for further information.
-The Office of the Provost also maintains a collection of facutly web resources that supports faculty research, teaching, and professional development.
+Teaching at a new institution, in an unfamiliar department, or even a new course can raise questions for new and experienced instructors alike.
+This page will succinctly address some of those questions with a short answer and a resource to consult or contact for further information.
+The Office of the Provost also maintains a collection of faculty web resources that supports faculty research, teaching, and professional development.

 Where Can I Find…